Covered in Japan

 What most people outside the business don’t know is that for understanding the real popularity of a given piece of music you actually need to look at investors activity on it.
 Look for the money, as usual…

 The higher is number (and quality) of the song’s covers, synchronizations with commercials, sponsorship, movies, TV shows and/or others, the higher is your track popularity relative index.

 When happens that you have one (or more) of your tunes constantly requested for more than 2 decades by different investors for promoting their products among the population for the most diverse social classes, then you’re absolutely sure you wrote one (or more) super classic piece which will, likely, never die.

-In the last 2 decades happened that more than one Sinclaire’s tune was chosen to be covered by the same J-pop artist like: Dream, D&D, Max, Hinoi Team raising Bratt Sinclaire to the multi-million-seller rank.
-It also happened that some japanese big star wanted his entire single (SideA + Side B) to be focused on Bratt’s composition, like Yoko Oginome with “Mistery in love” c/w “Born to be wild“😃
+By the way, curiously it also happened that some Japanese big star wanted his entire single (both SideA + Side B) to be focused on my own composition, like Yoko Oginome with “Mystery in love” c/w “Born to be wild“😃

 Anyway by listening to some of the covers of my tunes it’s evident that most of main sounds and atmospheres were kept very similar to my original version.

 In fact, most of the Japanese production-teams working on those cover projects, asked me to provide them with main arrangements-parts and original sounds in order to give their new versions the original track’s mood.